evereux/pycatia/README.rst

 modules that I simply don't know what they do.
 Thus my ability to test and support can be limited.

-Any bugs that exist should be for the most part be quite easy to fix using those methods that do work as a reference.

 Requirements
 ------------